School of Nursing

 826 Introduction to Population Health and Community-Based Practice (2).
 This course introduces fundamental concepts and models of population-oriented nursing practice and the central issues affecting that practice.
 Focuses on health disparities and underserved populations.

-827 Child Health Issues in Primary Care (3).
+827 Child Health Issues in Primary Care (4).
 Prerequisites, NURS 715, 720, 726, and 810.
-Pre- or corequisite, NURS 642.
-Permission of the instructor for students lacking NURS 642.
 Examines the principles of assessment, management, evaluation, and continuing care of children in primary care settings.
-Developmentally appropriate, family-centered approaches and management of common medical problems are addressed.
+Developmentally-appropriate, family-centered approaches and management of common medical problems are addressed.

 833 Specialty Care in the Health of Women (4).
 Prerequisites, NURS 715, 720, 726, 810, and 825.
 Permission of the instructor for students lacking the prerequisites.
 Focuses on the primary care of women with complex gynecological problems, reproductive complications, and socially derived health care problems.
 Emphasis is placed on assessment, diagnosis, management, and clinical decision making.

-841 Advanced Concepts in Family-Centered Health Care of Children and Adolescents (3).
-Pre- or corequisites, NURS 642, 710, 725, and 840.
-Permission of the instructor for students lacking the pre- or corequisites.
+841 Advanced Concepts in Family-Centered Health Care of Children and Adolescents (4).
+Prerequisites, NURS 710, 725, and 840.
+Permission of the instructor for students lacking the prerequisites.
 Focuses on advanced concepts in family-centered health care of selected child and adolescent health problems.
-Students function in an advanced practice roll working with children, adolescents and their families in primary care, acute, and/or chronic illness settings.
+Students function in an advanced practice role working with children, adolescents, and their families in primary care, acute, and/or chronic illness settings.

 860 Psychiatric Nursing Interventions with Individuals (5).
-Prerequisite, NURS 727.
+Prerequisite, NURS 715, 726, and 727.
+Pre- or co-requisites, NURS 720, 722.
 Focuses on theories, techniques, and research related to providing individual psychotherapy.
 Contextual factors affecting the delivery of psychiatric-mental health nursing services are analyzed.

 863 Psychiatric-Mental Health Nursing for Underserved Populations (3).
 Prerequisites, NURS 727 and 860.
 Utilizing epidemiology, psychoeducation, case management, and health policy, students examine the scope of mental health problems and services for underserved populations.